Odd (album): Critical reception

-Odd was also nominated as one of the "albums of glory" by Arena Homme+ magazine.
+Odd was also nominated as one of the "albums of glory" by Arena Homme + magazine.
 Shinee was the only idol group on the list.
-Kim Yunha, a music critic of Arena Homme+, writes: "K-pop, captivating the pop genre for years, may seem like it’s on its journey to find the 'real pop' in the music industry that have been defined as either ballads or dance music at a glance.
-If you agree on this idea, Shinee is definitely a front-runner that leads this movement.
-Every time, without any fears, they’ve been opening doors for entirely new levels and after having reached the limit of being a human with 'Everybody' what they have arrived to is a very Shinee-ish stateless world of pop.
-They are still dancing and singing in a place where nobody dares to covet."
+Kim Yun-ha, a music critic for Arena Homme +, writes: "K-pop, which has dominated the popular music scene for years, can sometimes seem like a journey to discover true "pop" in a music industry once divided into ballads and dance music.
+If you agree with this proposition, Shinee is undoubtedly the frontier at the forefront of this trend.
+Fearlessly opening doors to new dimensions each time, they reached the limit of humanity with "Everybody", and arrived at Shinee's own world of stateless pop.
+They continue to dance and sing in a place no one can reach."